 - Day 3: Mauerpark | Molecule Men at Warschauer Straße | East Side Gallery | Spree River Boat Trip

 With a Berlin City Pass, you can experience the best of Berlin at the CHEAPEST prices.
 Discounts, attractions, tickets, and even public transport are all standards in any good city pass – be sure invest now and save them $$$ when you arrive!Buy Your Pass NOW!

 No matter how many days in Berlin you’ll spend exploring and enjoying the many sights the city holds, you’ll need somewhere fantastic to stay.
 Because there’s so much to see and do on your vacation in Berlin, it’s always a good idea to stay somewhere central and in an area that has what you’re looking for!

 Berlin was divided by the Berlin Wall for so many years, which means that its layout is a tad complicated to navigate.
 However, this also means that there are multiple ‘mini hubs’ in the city, where you’ll find another batch of places to visit in Berlin!
-So, if you’re looking for the best place to stay in Berlin, we’ve got you covered with some of the city’s finest options.
+So, if you’re looking for the best place to stay in Berlin, I’ve got you covered with some of the city’s finest options.

 Because the city is so diverse, every neighborhood has its own unique atmosphere and fantastic Berlin points of interest.
 So your decision of where to stay truly depends on what you want on your trip to Berlin!

 Mitte is one of the go-to places if you’re interested in popular Berlin attractions, sightseeing and getting a feel for Berlin’s old-timey charm.
 This central location is filled with amazing things to do, including a ride in the AquaDom elevator where you’re surrounded by sea life!